There are now 2 possible online modes for units:

 - Level 2 elective

-- Indicative assessments in this unit are as follows: (1) a two-hour examination; (2) continuous assessment (lab reports); and (3) continuous assessment (quizzes).
+Indicative assessments in this unit are as follows: (1) research poster; (2) module tests; and (3) continual assessment (practical sessions).
 Further information is available in the unit outline.

 - Unit Coordinator(s)